paradime-io/social-media-data-modeling-challenge/README.md

 In this project, I will be investigating the importance of timing and music characteristics when working with TikTok content.
 Specifically, the analysis will focus on how different musical attributes—such as rhythm, intensity, and genre—affect user engagement metrics like likes, shares, comments, and play counts.
 Additionally, I will explore how the timing of TikTok posts throughout the day influences content interaction, helping to identify optimal posting windows for maximum visibility and engagement.
 This comprehensive analysis aims to uncover actionable insights that can be applied to content creation strategies, leveraging both the musical aspects and timing to enhance engagement on the platform.

 ## Data Sources
+## Data Sources
-- Dataset 1: TikTok Dataset - This is a dataset found on Kaggle that included 1000 posts from 2020 Q4, including
+- **Dataset 1: TikTok Dataset**
+  - Kaggle dataset with 1000 posts from 2020 Q4
-   - various engagement metrics
-   - music data (spotify and apple)
+  - Includes various engagement metrics (likes, comments, shares, play counts), music data (Spotify and Apple), and author data.

+- **Dataset 2: Spotify Dataset**
+  - Due to incomplete Spotify data in the original TikTok dataset, I scraped additional Spotify data using their API.
+This additional data includes track popularity and musical features such as rhythm, loudness, and danceability.

-   - Author data
+- **Dataset 3: Extra Author Dataset**
-- Dataset 2: Spotify dataset - After figuring out that the spotify dataset in the kaggle dataset didn't contain the data that I hoped for, gathered I the list of spotify ids and scraped it myself.
-- Dataset 3: Extra Author dataset found on Kaggle - A more nuanced author dataset that I used to join genres on.
+  - An additional Kaggle dataset providing more detailed author information, used to join genres on.

 ### Data Lineage
 <img width="1372" alt="image" src="https://github.com/user-attachments/assets/8206a900-0d57-43f2-b97f-3ba3d0a078c4">